Elaine Miller-Karas, MSW, LCSW

 Ms. Cansler lives in Santa Maria California with her husband and family.

 Karen Chatt is the Administrative Assistant for the Trauma Resource Institute.
 She manages the TRI Office Monday-Thursday.
 She Coordinates with Trainers all the materials that are needed for trainings.
 She also handles all the merchandise on line if you have questions in regards to online purchases.
-In addition she also handles referrals about Trained TRI Practitioners if you are looking for a therapist in your area.
-Ms. Chatt can be reached at email@example.com or at the TRI Office at 909-626-4070.
+In addition she also coordinates referrals about Trained TRI Practitioners for those who are looking for a TRM- or CRM-trained therapist in their area.